exercism/v3/languages/csharp/exercises/concept/nullability/.docs/after.md

 raising warnings.
 You can use [the operator `!`][null-forgiving-operator] to avoid warnings in places we are sure a nullable variable is not null, but the compiler cannot detect it.

-Finally, we can use [the operator `??`][null-coalescing-operator] to provide a default value for a nullable variable.
+Finally, we can use [the operators `??` and `??=`][null-coalescing-operator] to provide a default value for a nullable variable and [the operator `?.`][null-conditional-operator] to chain accesses to methods, properties or attributes of potentially `null` objects on an expression that evaluates to `null` instead of throwing a `NullReferenceException`.

 At run time, calling any method or property on a `null` value throws a `NullReferenceException` exception.